professorlust/webxr/session-creation-explainer.md

 Applications should be able to determine whether they need to wait for a user activation, just as they do for `video.play()`.
 However, even if the application has a user activation and can create an AR session, it may wish to wait for the user to click a button since requesting an AR session is likely to prompt the user for a permission. (**TODO**: File a spec issue.)
 # Proposal: Separate capability detection from session configuration
 This section contains a proposal that addresses many of the issues above.
 It is intended to be a baseline for discussion and hopefully something we can build on.
-There are some [Open Questions & Issues](#open-questions--issues) and there are [alternatives and extensions](#alternatives) that have their own advantages and disadvantages.
+There are some [Open Questions & Issues](#open-questions--issues) as well as [alternatives and extensions](#alternatives) that have their own advantages and disadvantages.
 ## Overview
 This solution allows coarse capability detection while enabling finer-grained session and platform device configuration.
 The former are session **requirements** while the latter are **optional** requests.
 In other words, a query or request for the coarse capabilities will fail if they cannot be provided while the configuration options are wants or hints.
 Below, these are referred to below as **session requirement** and **session configuration options**, respectively.